 The National Pantheon – The domed church that is a considered a symbol of Portuguese identity.

-The Roman Theater – The remains of a once large Roman theater.
+The Roman Theatre – The remains of a once large Roman theatre.

 The Tile Museum – An ancient art form in a lavish old convent.